The Elder Scrolls 6 is a real game that’s actually in development and is actually going to be released. One day.

 It's not a certainty by any means but the fact that Bethesda released a full VR experience for Skyrim means it's not out of the question down the line if not immediately.

-Well, something we’d like to see and fully expect to see is improved graphics and reduced bugginess.
 The remastered version of Skyrim showed just how far things have come visually since the game’s first release so we fully expect any title following on from it to be of that standard if not much higher, depending on how far away the game is.